MicrosoftDocs/entra-docs/docs/identity-platform/troubleshoot-publisher-verification.md

 Occurs when multifactor authentication (MFA) hasn't been enabled and performed before attempting to add a verified publisher to the app.
 See [common issues](#common-issues) for more information.
 Note: MFA must be performed in the same session when attempting to add a verified publisher.
 If MFA is enabled but not required to be performed in the session, the request fails.

-The error message displayed will be: "Due to a configuration change made by your administrator, or because you moved to a new location, you must use multifactor authentication to proceed."
+The error message displayed is: "Due to a configuration change made by your administrator, or because you moved to a new location, you must use multifactor authentication to proceed."

 **Remediation Steps**
 1. Ensure [multifactor authentication](~/identity/authentication/concept-mfa-licensing.md) is enabled and **required** for the user you're signing in with and for this scenario